brotherkaif/ansible_config/README.md

-# ansible-config
+# Ansible Configuration
-Ansible configuration files used as part of workstation initialisation,
+Work in progress repository to hold Ansible configuration files.
+To be used as part of the improved workflow setup script.